HDPE Tanks are used in Residential Systems for Processing Waste Water

 We performed finite element analysis (FEA) on a HDPE clarification tank.
-A manufacturer of water and wastewater treatment products and systems, as well as high density polyethylene (HDPE) tanks that are used in residential systems for processing waste water contacted us to determine that the HDPE tanks satisfied design requirements of the National Sanitation Foundation (NSF).
+A manufacturer of water and wastewater treatment products and systems, as well as high density polyethylene (HDPE) tanks that are used in residential systems for processing waste water contacted us to determine whether the HDPE tanks satisfied design requirements of the National Sanitation Foundation (NSF).

-Requirements from the NSF included:
+Requirements from the NSF include:

 (1) Certification that the tank is structurally adequate to withstand the stresses of installation, hydraulic, and earth loads.